pollfish/docs/android/universal.md

 </br>

 > **Note:** Pollfish SDK requires minSdk 21.
-If your app supports a lower minSdk you can still build your app and exlude Pollfish invocations from targets lower than 21 by adding the following blocks on your code.
+If your app supports a lower minSdk you can still build your app.

-<details><summary>Support builds with targets lower than 21 (Click to expand)</summary>
+<details><summary> ➤ For apps with minSDK lower than 21 please follow the steps here (Click to expand)</summary>

 **AndroidManifest.xml**